A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Peeling

-To isolate each problematic bright source for direction-dependent calibration, a spatial \texttt{mask} centered on the source was defined using the CASA Region Text Format (CRTF).
+To isolate each problematic bright source for direction-dependent calibration, a spatial mask centered on the source was defined using the CASA Region Text Format (CRTF).
 The mask size was chosen to be slightly larger than the intrinsic extent of the bright source in order to encompass both the source emission and the dominant surrounding artifacts.
-In this work, a uniform square mask of $128 \times 128$ pixels ({corresponding to an angular size of $102.4'' \times 102.4''$}) was adopted for all peeled sources. {The Python implementation also allows mask shapes and sizes to be dynamically adjusted based on individual source contours.} \item \textbf{Construction and subtraction of the initial sky model.} An initial sky model was constructed using the \texttt{tclean} task applied to \textbf{First.ms}, with the mask defined in Step~\ref{item:step1} used to exclude the region containing the target bright source during deconvolution.
-As a result, the derived model represents all significant emission outside the masked region and was written to the \texttt{MODEL\_DATA} column of \textbf{First.ms}.
+In this work, a uniform square mask of $128 \times 128$ pixels ($102.4'' \times 102.4''$) was adopted for all peeled sources.
+In practice, the Python implementation allows the mask shape and size to be flexibly adjusted based on the morphology of individual sources. \item \textbf{Construction and subtraction of the initial sky model.} An initial sky model was constructed using the \texttt{tclean} task applied to \textbf{Sky\_model.ms}, with the mask defined in Step~\ref{item:step1} used to exclude the region containing the target bright source during deconvolution.
+As a result, the derived model represents all significant emission outside the masked region and was written to the \texttt{MODEL\_DATA} column of \textbf{Sky\_model.ms}.